imsethuraman/Model-Car-Database-with-MySQL/README.md

 -- Query Description:
 -- This SQL query retrieves payment details made by customers during the year 2004.
 -- It selects customer numbers, payment dates, and payment amounts from the "payments" table.
--- The results provide insights into payment activities and trends for the specific year.

 SELECT customerNumber, paymentDate, amount
 FROM payments